With the new year around the corner, it’s time to prepare a list of work…

 Top Frameworks Used for the Most Popular eCommerce Sites

 There are plenty of frameworks available for developers today.
-However, when it comes to creating the best eCommerce sites, few names tend to show up often.
+However, when it comes to creating the best eCommerce sites, a few names tend to show up often.
 Especially the following six.

 1) Shopify